angadmaan/cybersecurity-learning/networking/osi-model.md

 - 1 (Physical)

 ## Purpose
-The OSI model helps understand how data travels across a network.
+The OSI model helps understand that how data travels across a network.

 ## OSI: A Layered Network Model